alex-shevchenko/jinn-docs/definitions/models.md

     ...
     watchers: { entity: User, relation: many-to-many, via: Watchers }
 ```
-`via` paramter also allows to create several many-to-many relations between same entities: just give each relation it's own via table name.
+`via` parameter also allows you to create several many-to-many relations between the same entities: just give each relation its own via table name.

 Sometimes it is handy to store some additional information inside the pivot.
-In order to achieve this we need to create
+In order to achieve this, we need to create
-an entity for the pivot and then set it's name in `via` paramter.
+an entity for the pivot and then set its name in`via` parameter.
 ```yaml
 User:
   properties: